-The Ozarka College Agriculture program provides graduates with knowledge and principles needed to manage their own agricultural operation or work in a variety of fields within the agriculture industry.
-The Certificate of Proficiency in Plant Science allows students to gain knowledge of fundamental scientific principles related to production of food and forage plants.
+The Ozarka College Agriculture program provides graduates with the knowledge and principles needed to manage their own agricultural operations or work in a variety of fields within the agriculture industry.
+The Certificate of Proficiency in Plant Science allows students to gain knowledge of fundamental scientific principles related to the production of food and forage plants.